desultory/ugrd/docs/dev_manual.md

 `imports` entries have a key which is the name of the hook to import into, and a value which is a dict of module names and lists of functions to import.

+## Import order

+Imports can be ordered using the `import_order` dict.

+The key name defined in `before` will be run before values in the `after` list (value) by name.

+Likewise, keys in the `after` list will be run after the key in the `before` value.

+> `after` targets are moved before the key when creating the hook order, not literally after.

 ### Import types

 There are two primary categories for imports, `build` and `init`.
 Build imports are used to mutate the config and build the base structure of the initramfs, while init imports are used to generate the init scripts.